Glossary of Terms

 Graduation Application—Metropolitan College students must complete the Graduation Application in order to graduate.
 Your completed application will be reviewed by your academic counselor, who will clear you to graduate.
 This process ensures that each student has met all degree requirements.

 Honors—A title of distinction granted to undergraduates who achieve high grade point averages.
 Among graduating seniors in each school and college, the Latin honors expressions are defined as follows: Cum Laude—“with praise” or “with distinction”; Magna Cum Laude—“with great praise” or “with great distinction”; and Summa Cum Laude—“with highest praise” or “with highest distinction.”
-For specific grade point average ranges, please contact your advisor, view the ranges posted on the bulletin board outside Undergraduate Student Services, or visit the Office of the University Registrar’s website.
+For specific grade point average ranges, please contact your advisor or visit the Office of the University Registrar’s website.

 Graduation Verification—See entry for “Certificate of Graduation.”